-The calculation we use to undertake efficiency risk analysis (the risk that we could add more value by investing elsewhere) has been termed BACO (or 'best available comparable option'), an adaptation of the Best Available Charitable Option ratio previously developed by Acumen Fund.
+The calculation we use to undertake efficiency risk analysis (the risk that we could add more value by investing elsewhere) has been termed BACO (or 'best available comparable option'), an adaptation of the Best Available Charitable Option ratio previously developed by Acumen Fund6.
 As discussed on page 23, BACO enables an investor who has identified its outcome indicator to estimate the most costeffective strategy to achieve it.

-6 See Acumen's BACO Concept Paper www.acumen.org/ idea/the-best-available-charitable-option/ The first step is to define a indicator as a 'unit of outcome'.
+The first step is to define a indicator as a 'unit of outcome'.
 If the indicator is a long-term outcome, then the investor may only have access to data on short-term outcomes (or even outputs) that a business model generates.
 In that case, the 'unit of output' must be a good proxy for the short- or long-term outcome to generate an accurate BACO ratio.
 To run the BACO analysis, you will need a potential investment strategy (Strategy A) and the best available strategy (or strategies) in the market for achieving the indicator with which to compare it.